Shirō Asano (politician)

 Shiro Asano (浅野 史郎, Asano Shirō) is the former governor of Miyagi, Japan, and currently university professor & political commentator.

 Background

 Early life and administrative career

-Asano was born in the northern port town of Ofunato, Iwate, where his father was a town doctor.
+Asano was born in the northern port town of Ōfunato, Iwate, where his father was a town doctor.
 His father moved to nearby Tome, Miyagi and at age 4 to Sendai, the prefectural capital of Miyagi.
 He grew up there until finishing high school.

 Asano graduated from the faculty of law of University of Tokyo in 1970 and joined the Ministry of Health and Welfare.
 From 1972 to 1974 he was an exchange student at the University of Illinois, Graduate School of Political Science.
 He returned to Japan until 1978, when he was stationed at the Japanese embassy in Washington D.C. as second and first secretary.
 The position in Washington lasted until 1980.
 Back in Japan he worked a number of posts in the Ministry of Health and Welfare and in 1993 he was posted to Miyagi Prefecture.